 - If your policy includes cover for damage to your central heating system, including radiators

-What does home emergency cover typically include?
+What does home emergency cover usually include?

 - Electrical failure